scalasm/snapshotalyzer/README.md

 # Snapshotalyzer
 Python application that manages AWS EC2 snapshots

-# Python Course - Find close meteor sites

-This is a simple project done during the Python Course.

-It finds the meteor sites close to a given position

 # Requirements

 This project uses [pipenv](https://opensource.com/article/18/2/why-python-devs-should-use-pipenv), so you need it to be installed in your sistem: